wdingmtsu/Master/README.md

 The complete Python notebook is simiode1.ipynb.

-The following codes associated with
+The following codes are separated from simiode1.ipynb and associated with

 1. M & M Disease Modeling Project (Brian Winkel (2015), "1-017-T-DiseaseSpread," https://www.simiode.org/resources/700.)